India accuses China of violating pacts, militarizing border

 Singh said India had built roads, bridges and other infrastructure along the border.

-“We are fully prepared to protect the sovereignty and territorial integrity of our country,” he said.
+“We are fully prepared to protect the sovereignty and territorial integrity of our country,” he said, adding that China continued to occupy nearly 38,000 square kilometers (14,670 square miles) of Indian land in Ladakh.

+After Singh’s address, the main opposition Congress party staged a walkout from Parliament and said Prime Minister Narendra Modi’s government was misleading the country over the issue of Chinese encroachment.

+On June 19, Modi said China had not intruded inside India’s borders during the latest standoff.
+He added that no one could take even an “inch of land” from India.